alhajee/ckan/doc/user-guide.rst

     features, such as "following" datasets.
 It is not needed to search for and download data.

 To create a user ID, use the "Register" link at the top of any page.
-CKAN will ask for the following:
+FMLD will ask for the following:

 * *Username* -- choose a username using only letters, numbers, - and _ characters.